rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - Specifying a subscription stop time, and the corresponding subscription-completed notification have been removed.

-- Replaying of buffered event records are not supported.
+- Replaying of buffered event records are not supported, for both configured and dynamic subscriptions.
 The nearest equivalent is requesting a sync-on-start replay when the subscription transport session comes up which will reply the current state.

 - QoS weighting and dependency between subscriptions has been removed due to the complexity of implementation.